Most career advice starts in the wrong place.

 With values clarified and season named, look toward the horizon:

-- The three-year question: If you continue on your current trajectory, where will you be in three years?
+- The three-year question: If you continue on your current career trajectory, where will you be in three years?
 Is that where you want to be?

 Your answers don’t need to be precise.
 They need to be directional.
-A north star isn’t a street address—it’s a point on the horizon that keeps you oriented.
+A north star isn’t a street address — it’s a point on the horizon that keeps you oriented.

 Step 4: Integration